Co-occurring Conditions Last Updated June 15, 2026 20 min read

 How does autistic anxiety feel different from general anxiety?

-Does masking make autism anxiety worse?
+Does masking make autistic anxiety worse?

 Can autism be misdiagnosed as an anxiety disorder?